 Committed to helping injured workers get back to work as soon as possible

 King County Disability Services coordinates the County Job Reassignment Program.
-Through this program, employees who are unable to return to their base classification due to medical restrictions and are separated from employment have an opportunity to seek other positions within King County.
+Through this program, employees who are unable to return to their base classification due to permanent or chronic medical restrictions and are separated from employment have an opportunity to seek other positions within King County.

-The Transitional Duty Assignment (TDA) program helps employees with temporary medical restrictions return to their regular positions faster and provide them with a support system by keeping them connected to King County.
+The Transitional Duty Assignment (TDA) (light/modified duty) program helps employees with temporary medical restrictions return to their regular positions faster and provide them with a support system by keeping them connected to King County.

 Employees perform administrative work, customer service, data entry, e-file management, scanning projects, surveys, phone work and other activities lasting from a week to a maximum of six months.
 After meeting all criteria, employees are placed based on available work and skills.
 Participants earn vacation and sick days on top of being paid through their home departments.
 Please check with your specific division to see if and how they participate in the larger King County TDA program.

 There is no cost for the receiving department to host a TDA worker.Click here to request a TDA worker

 Click here to view the current Transitional Duty for Employees with Temporary Medical Restrictions policy (PER-22-6-1-EP).